HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 ## 2023-09-01 DOC 15 indentation again

 v.
 2.07
-Again the ak 15 indentation is broken, and the gap disappeared between regesta and edition, the P-sign of the track change is there.
+Again the Doc 15 indentation is broken, and the gap disappeared between regesta and edition, the P-sign of the track change is there.

 - 2.06 broken
 - 2.05 broken